Stan & Ollie: Development

-Steve Coogan and John C. Reilly were announced in January 2016 as lined up to play the duo in a biopic to be directed by Jon S. Baird.
-The film was written by Jeff Pope, who had previously collaborated with Coogan on the Oscar-nominated screenplay for Philomena.
+A biopic about Laurel and Hardy titled Stan and Ollie and set during their final tour in 1953 was first announced in December 2013 as a television film that was to be a co-production between the Weinstein Company, BBC Comedy, BBC Worldwide and Lookout Point, with Jeff Pope announced as the screenwriter and Faye Ward joining as producer in August 2014.
+By January 2016, the film had transitioned to a theatrical feature film produced by BBC Films, Ward's Fable Pictures and Pope's Sonesta Films, with Steve Coogan and John C. Reilly announced as lined up to play the duo and Jon S. Baird hired as director; Entertainment One joined as co-financier the following month, handling international sales and distributing in countries where it directly operated.
 Pope described the comedy duo as being his "heroes".
 Pope took inspiration from Laurel and Hardy: The British Tours by A.J.
 Marriot, which also served as a research tool.
 Pope also spoke with great-granddaughter Cassidy Cook, who gave Pope access to the Laurel family archive.

 Filming

 Principal UK photography began in spring 2017.
 It took place at the Black Country Living Museum in Dudley, in the West Midlands of England, the Old Rep theatre Birmingham, the West London Film Studios, and Bristol in south-west England.
 Various locations along the Great Central Railway out of Loughborough in Leicestershire were used for the rail sequences and MV Balmoral (1949) for ship scenes.
 Part of the filming also took place in Worthing, West Sussex.

 Filming hours were limited due to Reilly needing four hours in the makeup chair each day.